-David is recommended in Doyle's Guide as one of the Leading Commercial Litigation and Disputes Resolution Senior Counsel - NSW, 2016 and 2017; and Leading Insurance Barristers - NSW, 2017 and 2018.
-He was recently selected by his peers for inclusion in The Best Lawyers in Australia (2019 edition) in the field of Insurance Law; and was also included in the 2018 edition.
+David is recommended in Doyle’s Guideas one of the Leading Commercial Litigation and Disputes Resolution Senior Counsel – NSW, 2016, 2017 and 2018; and Leading Insurance Barristers – NSW, 2017 and 2018.
+He was recently selected by his peers as Insurance Lawyer of the Year in The Best Lawyers in Australia (2020 edition) in the field of Insurance Law; and was also included in the 2019 and 2018 editions.

-David has had more than 30 years experience at the Bar and been Senior Counsel for more than 13 years.
+David has had more than 30 years’ experience at the Bar and been Senior Counsel for the past 15 years.
 His areas of practice are extensive.
-The principal areas include commercial and equity, corporations, insolvency, insurance and reinsurance and professional negligence.
+The principle areas include: commercial and equity, corporations, insolvency, insurance and reinsurance and professional negligence.